Infinitely Losing My Edge

 I was there.

-I was the first guy playing Blake Baxter to the punk kids.
+I was the first guy playing Max Romeo to the funk kids.

 Everybody thought I was crazy.